turingschool/career-development-curriculum-site/module_one/mod1_week1.md

 We'll utilize this framework to build an understanding of your strengths today to serve as a foundation for all of your professional development at Turing.

-### Defining Your Strengths & Assessing Your Skills
+### Section 2: Defining Your Strengths & Assessing Your Skills
 It can be easier said than done to identify what our strengths are.
 So, to help us break them down, we can think about them about our strengths as a combination of:

 * Skills